and-mill/Awesome-GenAI-Watermarking/README.md

   - Model Watermarking: The model is manipulated in a way that its usual generating process produces watermarked output - This DOES protect open models
   - Post-Hoc Watermarking: The Watermark is added after the fact, in a separate process. -> This does NOT protect open models, as the watermark embedding procedure can be simply disabled
 - Static vs. Dynamic Watermarking
-  - Static watermarking: "[...] specific pattern in its static content, such as a particular distribution of parameters" (see "Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process") -> TODO
+  - Static watermarking: "[...] specific pattern in its static content, such as a particular distribution of parameters" (see "Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process")
   - Dynamic Watermarking: "[...] specific pattern in model’s dynamic contents, such as its behavior.", e.g. trigger-prompt-watermark-backdoors
-    - This is a method for watermarking a model, in the sense that the model is marked, instead of its output.
-It requires at least API-access to the model, as the watermark will not be present in all outputs.
+    - Requires at least API-access to the model, as the watermark will only be present upon specific trigger
-    - Examples for introducing backdoors (not for watermarking specifically) into diffusion models:
+    - Examples for introducing backdoors in general (not for watermarking specifically) into diffusion models:
       - [TrojDiff: Trojan Attacks on Diffusion Models with Diverse Targets](https://arxiv.org/abs/2303.05762)
       - [How to Backdoor Diffusion Models?](https://arxiv.org/abs/2212.05400)
 - Mechanism of bringing watermarks into a model
-  - Via Watermarked training data (e.g. [Artificial Fingerprinting for Generative Models: Rooting Deepfake Attribution in Training Data](https://ieeexplore.ieee.org/document/9711167)) -> "Plug-and-play", architecture-agnostic solution
+  - Via Watermarked training data (e.g. [Artificial Fingerprinting for Generative Models: Rooting Deepfake Attribution in Training Data](https://ieeexplore.ieee.org/document/9711167)) -> "Plug-and-play", as it works on all architectures due to transferability
-  - Joint fine-tuning of model and a decoder (taken from a encoder/decoder-pair) on few samples ([The Stable Signature: Rooting Watermarks in Latent Diffusion Models](https://openaccess.thecvf.com/content/ICCV2023/html/Fernandez_The_Stable_Signature_Rooting_Watermarks_in_Latent_Diffusion_Models_ICCV_2023_paper.html)) -> Requires latent generative model
+  - Joint fine-tuning of a model and a decoder (taken from a encoder/decoder-pair) on few samples ([The Stable Signature: Rooting Watermarks in Latent Diffusion Models](https://openaccess.thecvf.com/content/ICCV2023/html/Fernandez_The_Stable_Signature_Rooting_Watermarks_in_Latent_Diffusion_Models_ICCV_2023_paper.html)) -> Requires latent generative model
 - Flexibility: How quick can a model watermarked with a secret message be obtained:
   - Requiring full training (e.g. [Artificial Fingerprinting for Generative Models: Rooting Deepfake Attribution in Training Data](https://ieeexplore.ieee.org/document/9711167))
   - Requiring fine-tuning for each watermarked model (e.g. [The Stable Signature: Rooting Watermarks in Latent Diffusion Models](https://openaccess.thecvf.com/content/ICCV2023/html/Fernandez_The_Stable_Signature_Rooting_Watermarks_in_Latent_Diffusion_Models_ICCV_2023_paper.html))
-  - Full flexibility, no fine-tuning required (e.g. using message matrix as in [Flexible and Secure Watermarking for Latent Diffusion Model](https://dl.acm.org/doi/10.1145/3581783.3612448)
+  - Full flexibility, no fine-tuning for each model required (e.g. using message matrix as in [Flexible and Secure Watermarking for Latent Diffusion Model](https://dl.acm.org/doi/10.1145/3581783.3612448)

 # What Information is Transported by the Watermark?
 - Mentioned in "RoSteALS: Robust Steganography using Autoencoder Latent Space"
-  - Identifier in provenance database (can replace perceptual hashing)
+  - Identifier of the asset in provenance database (can replace perceptual hashing)
   - Generated asset yes/no

 # Attacks on Watermarking